Editions de Parfums Dans Tes Bras (2008): Futuristic-Nostalgic Violets {Perfume Review & Musings}

 Apres-londee-Guerlain.jpg

-Frederic Malle explained in an article in the Independent that perfumer Maurice Roucel drew inspiration from the Guerlain classic from 1906, Après L'Ondée to compose Dans Tes Bras (In Your Arms/Embrace).
-This is at least the second time that Roucel has shown explicit interest in paying homage to that perfume and in this manner, in perpetuating a perfumery lineage that has been somewhat neglected; he already did that perfumery study with Insolence.
-It is also interestingly the second time that Editions de Parfums by Frederic Malle publishes a work derived from Après L'Ondée: the first one was L'Eau D'Hiver by Jean-Claude Ellena.
+Frederic Malle explained in an article in the Independent that perfumer Maurice Roucel drew inspiration from the Guerlain classic from 1906 Après L'Ondée by Guerlain to compose Dans Tes Bras (In Your Arms/Embrace).
+This is at least the second time that Roucel has shown explicit interest in paying homage to that opus and in this manner by perpetuating a perfumery lineage that has been somewhat neglected; he already did that perfumery study with Insolence.
+It is also, interestingly, the second time that Editions de Parfums by Frederic Malle publishes a work derived from Après L'Ondée: the first one was L'Eau D'Hiver by Jean-Claude Ellena.

 It is interesting when you come to think of it that not more universal admiration has been expressed for Après L'Ondée, which entirely deserves it.
 It has always been one of the lesser-known Guerlains worn by those who were looking for the rarer, more challenging "niche" offerings of the perfume house even before the terminology existed.
 It is one of the snobbier Guerlains, if you will.